Lean Six Sigma combines system design, problem-solving, and data-informed decision-making to improve safety, quality, flow, and reliability.

 4. Control Process Variations Systematically

-Eliminating variations involves reducing and controlling process variations to enhance consistency and quality.
-Variations can lead to defects, inefficiencies, and customer dissatisfaction.
+Eliminating variations involves reducing and controlling process variations to enhance consistency and quality in ways that support both quality and flow, not at the expense of either.
+Variation can lead to defects, inefficiencies, and customer dissatisfaction.
 By systematically identifying and addressing the sources of variation, organizations can ensure that their processes operate within tight tolerances and produce more predictable and reliable results, ultimately leading to higher product and service quality and greater customer satisfaction.

 5. Implement Improvements Through Structured Methods